 Furthermore, given content collected for large language models is often second or third hand and are are unlikely to have been properly cleaned, the researchers recommend dataset creators need to be much more careful about licensing.

 'The rights of the data subject remain unaddressed here' the researchers argue (pdf).
 'It is reckless and dangerous to underplay the harms inherent in such large scale datasets and encourage their use in industrial and commercial settings.
 The responsibility of the licence scheme under which the dataset is provided falls solely on the dataset creator.'

 Sector: Technology; Research/academia

-Technology: Dataset; Machine learning
+Technology: Database/dataset; Neural network; Deep learning; Machine learning

 Issue: Ethics; Safety; Bias/discrimination - race, ethnicity; Privacy; Copyright